ITAP: Human Aspects of IT for the Aged Population - Program

 • KOA-Monitor: A Digital Intervention and Functional Assessment System for Knee Osteoarthritis Patients

 Tian Xia, P.R.
-China; Yuanyuan Xu, Canada; Xinyang Shan, Italy
+China; Yuanyuan Xu, Canada; Xinyang Shan, P.R.
+China

 • First Virtual Reality Training Experience for the Older Population: Effects of a Three-Week Home-Based Exercise on Brain Networks